-Biden ad fact-checked: Campaign gets ‘four Pinocchios’ over Trump video ‘trickery’
+Biden ad fact-checked: Campaign gets ‘four Pinocchios’ over video ‘trickery’

 An online campaign ad from former Vice President Joe Biden's campaign earned four Pinocchios in a Washington Post fact-check, which said the ad engaged in "video trickery" to omit parts of quotes and leave out context in an effort to make President Trump look bad.